flenniken/metar/readme.rst

 Metar is a library and command line program for reading image metadata.

-It reads JPEG, DNG and TIFF images and it understands the standard image metadata formats: XMP, IPTC, Exif, and Tiff tags.
+You can read metadata from JPEG, DNG and TIFF images.
+Metar understands the standard image metadata formats: XMP, IPTC, Exif, and Tiff tags.

 * `How to Run Metar`_
 * `How Use Metar in Python Programs`_